Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 With 4 different Citi American Airlines cards to choose from, there are plenty of ways to rack up American Airlines miles.

-The Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard® comes with a welcome offer 50,000 American Airlines miles after making $2,500 in purchases in first 3 months of account opening.
+For a limited time, the Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard® comes with a welcome offer 60,000 American Airlines miles after making $3,000 in purchases in first 3 months of account opening.
 With an annual fee of only $99 (waived the first 12 months) this is a great way to build up your American Airlines miles balance if you are looking for a personal card.
 Read our review of the Citi AAdvantage Platinum Select Card here.

 If you are a small business owner, the CitiBusiness® / AAdvantage® Platinum Select® World Mastercard® is a great card to get right now.
-That’s because you can earn up to 60,000 American Airlines miles; 50,000 bonus miles after making $3,000 in purchases within the first 3 months and 10,000 bonus miles after making $10,000 in purchases in the first 12 months of account opening.
+That’s because for a limited time you can earn 70,000 American Airlines miles after making $4,000 in purchases within the first 4 months of account opening.
 This card, like the personal version, has an annual fee of $99 which is waived the first 12 months.
 Read our review of the CitiBusiness AAdvantage Platinum Select Card here.

 Finally, the American Airlines AAdvantage MileUp℠ Card is a great companion card to any of the other Citi American Airlines cards, becasue it isn’t affected by Citi’s 24 month rule.
 It has no annual fee and comes with a 10,000 American Airlines mile bonus and a $50 statement credit after you spend $500 in purchases in the first 3 months of account opening.
 It also earns 2X American Airlines miles on groceries which makes it a great card to pair with other Citi American Airlines cards.
 Read our review of the Citi American Airlines MileUp Card here.